cohmathonc/hprcc/vignettes/passwordless_ssh.md

 # 🔐 Passwordless SSH Setup

-This guide will help you set up passwordless SSH access from your local machine (Mac, Windows, or Linux) to Apollo (`ppxhpcacc01.coh.org`); same will work for Gemini (`gemini-login1.coh.org`).
+This guide will help you set up passwordless SSH access from your local machine (Mac, Windows, or Linux) to Apollo (`ppxhpcacc01.coh.org`); the same will work for Gemini (`gemini-login1.coh.org`) or any other ssh host.

 ## 🖥️ Local Machine Setup (Mac, Windows, Linux)